 - Does the workplace have a written Hazard Communication (HAZCOM) Program?

 EHS reports the U.S. records an estimate of 300 deaths, 30,000 disabilities, and 130,000 injuries yearly from accidents involving ladders.
-The primary causes identified are: ladders in poor condition, incorrectly positioned, uneven surface, poorly located, and more.
+The primary causes identified are: ladders in poor condition, incorrectly positioned, uneven surfaces, poorly located, and more.
 Ladder safety is predominantly vital due to several reports of misuse recorded amongst employees.
 A safe approach is to ensure all employees are trained on the proper use of ladders.
-The key to using a ladder safely is selecting the right ladder, apply a stable set-up, and focus on suitable work techniques.
+The key to safely using a ladder is selecting the right one, applying a stable set-up, and focusing on suitable work techniques.

-To maintain Ladder safety, some questions to answer includes:
+To maintain Ladder safety, some questions to answer include:

 - Are the ladders in use considered to be in a safe condition (safety feet, rungs, bracing, etc.)?

 - Does the ladder come with a non-slip surface on rungs?

 - Do employees receive training on the proper use and types of ladders?

 Electricity in workplaces (like a warehouse) can present many-body hazards resulting in severe injuries and death.
 It is vital to understand the basic principles behind the different energy sources used in the warehouse, recognize them, and protect against the possible hazards they produce.
 Other cordless machinery needing charging stations should be well-identified as they carry explosion and fire risks.
 Personal Protective Equipment (PPE) should also be encouraged, especially in cases of battery fluids leak.
 Batteries are known to have corrosive liquids, like sulfuric acid.
 OSHA Electrical Overview and OSHA Electrical Fact Sheet are some recommendations to help define your warehouse electrical safety.